Portrait of the Month

 About the subject

 Jakob Frenkiel was born in 1929 in Gabin, Poland, one of seven brothers.
 In 1939, the Germans invaded his town and rounded up all the Jewish men.
 Three years later, Jakob was sent to Auschwitz where he was lined up with the children and the elderly.
 Another prisoner warned him that they would be killed if they didn't get in the line to get a number tattooed on his arm.
 Jakob and his brother snuck off to another line to get tattoos, saving their lives.
 Jakob was imprisoned for 17 months, then forced to march to camps in Germany.
 He was liberated along the way and emigrated to the United States.
-Remember and honor Jakob by viewing more portraits of him.
+View more portraits of Jakob.

 About the workshop

-This portrait was made at Facing History School in New York.
+This portrait was made at Wilton High School in Connecticut.